Financial Poise

 1. Value Inflation

 Entrepreneurs are rightfully enthusiastic about their product or service.
-However, phrases like “unparalleled in the industry,” “unique and limited opportunity,” and “superb returns with limited capital investment”—taken from actual documents that we’ve reviewed—are nothing but hyperbole.
+However, phrases like ‘unparalleled in the industry,’ ‘unique and limited opportunity,’ and ‘superb returns with limited capital investment’ — taken from actual documents that we’ve reviewed — are nothing but hyperbole.

 2. Trying to Be All Things to All People

 Most investors prefer to see a more focused strategy, especially for early-stage companies: a single, superior product that solves a troublesome problem in a single, large market that will be sold through a single, proven distribution strategy.
-This laser focus helps the entire team to push towards a common, well-articulated goal.
+This laser focus helps the team push towards a common, well-articulated goal.

 3. Claiming You Have No Competition